First Time Connection and Update

 Click here to view the example code in Python, PHP or Postman.

-Scenario 2: Updating the Connection to the member's PDS
+Requesting re-approval/updating of the Connection to the member's PDS if they are already connected

 In this scenario, the member is already connected, but your Dedicated Connection has been updated (per an agreed arrangement between you and Mydex) to seek access to new or changed datasets and features in the member's PDS.